abidhussainca1294/nosql-challenge/README.md

 Ans: Top 5 restaurants near Penang Flavours with maximum rating are extracted and arranged as per their hygiene score.
 The results are printed and displayed in pandas DataFrame too.

 4. How many establishments in each Local Authority area have a hygiene score of 0?
 Ans: For this a pipeline through the aggregate method has been used.
 The results were group by local Authority name and sorted in descending order of their counts.
 55 Local Authority have establishments with zero hygiene.
-Panadas DataFrame is created with the authorityís name and total no. of establishment with zero hygiene.
+Panadas DataFrame is created with the authority‚Äôs name and total no. of establishment with zero hygiene.